The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 How you feel or what you need is completely irrelevant to the narcissist.
 They did not care about you in the relationship, so they’re not about to miraculously start giving a crap now.

-If you try to appeal to their conscience as to why you need closure from them, it’s time to accept the truth that a narcissist has no conscience.
+If you try to appeal to their conscience as to why you need the narcissist to give you closure, it’s time to accept the truth that a narcissist has no conscience.
 There is no way for you to make them have any concern for you and be willing to give you closure.

 They Must Wield the Power

-If you show your hand by revealing just how much you desire getting closure from a narcissist, they will actually use this information against you.
+If you show your hand by revealing just how much you desire to get closure from a narcissist, they will only use this information against you.

-No closure with a narcissist is all about power.
-Their ego truly believes that they are a god-like being, who has the power to giveth and taketh away as they see fit.
+No closure from a narcissist is all about power.
+Their ego truly believes that they are a God-like being, who has the power to giveth and taketh away as they see fit.

 They Wish to Punish You